juha-h/baresip-studio/README.md

 This is very basic Android Studio project implementing baresip (https://github.com/alfredh/baresip) based SIP User Agent.

-Currently includes TLS transport, PCMU/PCMA and opus codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.
+Currently supports voice calls and messages with TLS transport, PCMU/PCMA and opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

 The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android after